Assists in providing and processing applications for free legal services. Applications are available at all office locations.

 Provides participants of the WIC Program with vouchers for nutritional homegrown fruits, vegetables and herbs during the growing season.

 Households are provided with 3 to 5 days of food and other necessities.
-Located at the main office drive-thru in the back parking lot, the food pantry is open Monday and Thursday from 9:00 a.m. – 11:30 a.m.
+Located at the Main Office, the food pantry is open Monday and Thursday from 9:00 a.m. – 11:30 a.m.

 Taste of the Month

 Free samples and recipes for nutritious meals provided monthly in coordination with the UW-Extension Office.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.